Jroman5/PasswordKeychain/README.md

 # PasswordKeychain

 <h3>WARNING!
 ENCRYPTION NOT IMPLEMENTED ALL INFORMATION IS STORED IN PLAIN TEXT. </h3>

-<p> A simple application to create, read, update and delete account credentials.</p>
+<p> A simple application to create, read, update and delete account credentials.
+The GUI was made using JavaFX in combination with SceneBuilder.
+All information regarding account credentials is stored in a local instance of MongoDB. </p>

+<h3>WARNING!
+ENCRYPTION NOT IMPLEMENTED ALL INFORMATION IS STORED IN PLAIN TEXT. </h3>

 ## Dependencies
 Uses JavaFX version 15.0.1.
 JavaFX is an open source, next generation client application platform for desktop,